Latest update: 11/01/2023

 Directive 2009/148/EC of 30 November 2009 on the protection of workers from the risks related to exposure to asbestos at work replaced Directive 83/477/EEC and its subsequent amendments.
 The Directive lays down exposure limits and specific requirements with regard to safe work practices, including for maintenance and asbestos removal work, training of workers and health surveillance.

 Combating occupational cancer remains a high priority in OSH.
 Therefore, a further reduction of workers' exposure to asbestos is a key priority of the EU Strategic Framework for Health and Safety at Work 2021-2027.
-In September 2022, the EU Commission published a proposal for a directive amending Directive 2009/148/EC (COM(2022)489) lowering the binding occupational exposure limit (OEL) for asbestos fibres from 0.1 fibres per cm3 to 0.01 fibres per cm3.
+On 30 November 2023, amending Directive 2023/2668/EU was published, lowering the binding occupational exposure limit (OEL) for asbestos fibres from 0.1 fibres per cm3 to 0.01 fibres per cm3.

 Objectives